gatsbyjs/gatsby/docs/docs/how-to/performance/resolving-out-of-memory-issues.md

 #### Try reducing the number of cores

-Gatsby defaults to using the number of physical cores on your machine to speed up builds, and parallelizes during certain steps of the process (image processing, Javascript bundle creation, and HTML generation).
+Gatsby defaults to using the number of physical cores on your machine to speed up builds, and parallelizes during certain steps of the process (image processing, JavaScript bundle creation, and HTML generation).

 So if you're experiencing out of memory issues during any of those steps, you can try setting the environment variable `GATSBY_CPU_COUNT` to a lower number, like 2.
 Note that this will slow your builds down!